rustwasm/wasm-bindgen/README.md

 </html>
 ```

-And run a local server with these files:
+And finally:

 ```
-# Convert `*.wasm` to `*.js` where the JS internally instantiates the wasm
-$ wasm2es6js js_hello_world_wasm.wasm -o js_hello_world_wasm.js --base64

-# Install parcel and run it against the index files we use below.
-$ npm install -g parcel-bundler
+$ npm run serve
-$ parcel index.html
 ```

-If you open that in a browser you should see a `Hello, world!` dialog pop up!
+If you open https://localhost:8080 in a browser you should see a `Hello, world!`
+dialog pop up!

 ## What just happened?